-Automotive Sales Managers oversee, organise and manage a group of sales people.
-This work can include everything from the recruitment and training of staff, devising a marketing plan, compiling, reporting and presenting sales figures, customer feedback and research.
+Automotive Sales Managers oversee, organise and manage a group of salespeople.
+In fact, this work can include everything from the recruitment and training of staff to compiling, reporting and presenting sales figures.

 Automotive Assembly Line Worker has developed with the rise of technology in the industry.
-Whereas in the past production lines were very labour intensive, the evolution of technology has turned this role into more of a quality control one overseeing and maintaining automated equipment that produces every part of a motor vehicle.
+The evolution of technology has turned this role into more of a quality control one.
+Therefore, professionals in this job oversee and maintain automated equipment that produces every part of a vehicle.

 Automotive Body Repairer is someone who works on repairing the bodywork of a vehicle and can include restoring, refinishing and replacing all external parts of a motor vehicle.

 Automotive Retail Salesperson is essentially a car salesperson.
-They are responsible for the sales process of new or second hand vehicles.
-This market, like many, has been affected with the proliferation of the internet, where many people now start their search for most products.
+In specific, they are responsible for the sales process of new or second-hand vehicles.

-The automotive industry is dominated by males who make up around 80% or more of the workforce in the types of roles outlined above.
-Some estimates put the total proportion of women within the industry at 5%, whereas in the US, where women have been actively encouraged into the industry, they still only comprise 17% of total staff within the industry.
+In the automotive industry, males make up around 80% or more of the workforce in the types of roles outlined above.
+Therefore, some estimates put the total proportion of women within the industry at 5%, whereas in the US, where women have been actively encouraged into the industry, they still only comprise 17% of total staff within the industry.

 Dependant on the role, there are often multiple entry points or pathways into a career within the automotive industry.
-The wide spectrum of entry criteria ranges from people with no qualifications, to GCSEs only, A Levels, Level 2 Apprenticeship, Level 3 Apprenticeships or even a Degree.
+The wide spectrum of entry criteria ranges from people with no qualifications to GCSEs only, A-Levels, Level 2 Apprenticeship, Level 3 Apprenticeships or even a Degree.
 Many roles like service technicians or mechanics begin with an apprenticeship and practical learning on the job.
-Automotive engineering is more dependent on a degree, usually at Honours or Masters level, and may require a foundation year to gain entry.
-Generally, the level of education required is positively correlated with the average salary.
-In the wider field of engineering and manufacturing, there has been a 69.4% rise in the number of apprenticeship programmes in the last ten years.
-Generally, the automotive industry is a good example of providing multiple entry levels and different options other than university to establish and develop a career.
+Automotive engineering is more dependent on a degree, usually at Honours or Masters level.
+It may also require a foundation year to gain entry.
+In the field of engineering and manufacturing, there has been a 69.4% rise in the number of apprenticeship programmes.
+Generally, the automotive industry is a good example of providing multiple entry levels to establish and develop a career.

-Industry salaries can vary, and are tied to the level of education required and experience gained.
-Entry level can be as low as £13k per year for a retail salesperson (note commission structures are normally in place) up to an average of £35k annually for an automotive product development engineer.
-The table below show indicative national salaries for the different roles within the automotive industry:
+Industry salaries can vary and are tied to the level of education required and experience gained.
+Entry-level can be as low as £13k for a retail salesperson up to £35k for an automotive product development engineer.
+The table below shows indicative national salaries for the different roles within the automotive industry: